redis/redis-doc/docs/getting-started/quickstart.md

 Installing Redis more properly
 ==============================

 Running Redis from the command line is fine just to hack a bit or for development.
-However at some point you'll have some actual application to run on a real server.
+However, at some point you'll have some actual application to run on a real server.
 For this kind of usage you have two different choices:

 * Run Redis using screen.
 * Install Redis in your Linux box in a proper way using an init script, so that after a restart everything will start again properly.